security

 The Numbers Behind the Headset

 [Fact] Emergency communications officers have an overall AI exposure of 39% and an automation risk of 26% as of 2025.
-There are approximately 18,300 professionals in this field, earning a median salary of about $52,810.
-[Fact] BLS projects +4% growth through 2034, meaning this is a stable and slightly growing occupation.
+[Fact] According to the U.S. Bureau of Labor Statistics (2024), public safety telecommunicators — the BLS occupation that covers 911 operators and fire dispatchers — earned a median annual wage of $50,730 in May 2024 and held about 105,200 jobs nationwide.
+[Fact] BLS projects 3% employment growth from 2024 to 2034, about as fast as the average for all occupations, meaning this is a stable and slightly growing field even as AI reshapes the work.

 The 13-point gap between exposure and risk is one of the widest among protective service roles, and it tells an important story: AI is touching many parts of this work, but very little of it can actually be handed off to a machine.